BUILD SELF-BELIEF & FIND YOUR DIRECTION

 You may find it helps to listen to this meditation to help you tap into your innate wisdom and connect with your intuition.
 As you listen, remember to deepen your connection with your physical body – this is where we most easily access our intuitive wisdom.

-Step 3: How to make your vision board
+Step 3: Make your vision board

-Using any format that appeals to you (sketching or painting, taking images from magazines or creating a document on your computer), now you can get to work creating your vision board.
-The images you choose don’t need to be an exact replica of your ideal life but as you start looking for vision board ideas, consider how you’d like to feel in your future.
+Keep in mind that the images you choose don’t need to be an exact replica of your ideal life but rather, how you’d like to feel in your future.

-Step 4: Keep yourself grounded as you dream
+Step 5: Keep yourself grounded as you dream

 This may sound like something of a paradox but when we can keep ourselves grounded in our existing lives, we create a solid foundation from which we can dream.